azadwasan/neuralnetwork/docs/easyNN/GradientDescent.md

 }
 ```

-This makes the code slightly more structured but still there is quite a bit of code duplication.
+Notice, the third nested loop has moved to the new method.
+This the loop responsible for computing the cost function for $m$ samples.
+Though, the refactoring makes the code slightly more structured but still there is quite a bit of code duplication.
 We can improve this even further as follows:

 ```cpp
 void GradientDescent::evaluate(const std::vector<std::vector<double>>& featuresMatrix,